Lactic acid: Fermentative production

 As a starting material for industrial production of lactic acid, almost any carbohydrate source containing C_{5} (pentose sugar) and C_{6} (hexose sugar) can be used.
 Pure sucrose, glucose from starch, raw sugar, and beet juice are frequently used.
 Lactic acid producing bacteria can be divided in two classes: homofermentative bacteria like Lactobacillus casei and Lactococcus lactis, producing two moles of lactate from one mole of glucose, and heterofermentative species, producing one mole of lactate from one mole of glucose, as well as carbon dioxide and acetic acid/ethanol.

 Chemical production

 Racemic lactic acid is synthesized industrially by reacting acetaldehyde with hydrogen cyanide and hydrolysing the resultant lactonitrile.
 When hydrolysis is performed by hydrochloric acid, ammonium chloride forms as a by-product; the Japanese company Musashino is one of the last big manufacturers of lactic acid by this route.
 Synthesis of both racemic and enantiopure lactic acids is also possible from other starting materials (vinyl acetate, glycerol, etc.) by application of catalytic procedures.

+Lactic acid is hygroscopic.
+DL-Lactic acid is miscible with water and with ethanol above its melting point, which is 16–18 C. D-Lactic acid and L-lactic acid have a higher melting point.
+Lactic acid produced by fermentation of milk is often racemic, although certain species of bacteria produce solely D-lactic acid.

 Biology

 Molecular biology

 L-Lactic acid is the primary endogenous agonist of hydroxycarboxylic acid receptor 1 (HCA_{1}), a G_{i/o}-coupled G protein-coupled receptor (GPCR).
+Such activation of hydroxycarboxylic acid receptor 1 (HCA_{1}) in adipocyte causes inhibition of lipolysis.
+Meanwhile, such activation in brain causes dampening of neuron excitation and may promoting neurogenesis and angiogenesis.

+Lactate can be involved in histone lactylation such as with histone Kla.